 Adam (aka: Felicia), Tick (Mitzi), and Bernadette make their own personal journeys of self-discovery as they cross the country in a battered old bus christened Priscilla.

-Cream catches up with the man behind the original story, screenwriter/director Stephan Elliot, who talks about the continued success of his drag classic; how he once had to coax Olivia Newton John to take copious amounts of cocaine; and why the wedding genre is still massively popular.
+Cream catches up with the man behind the original story, screenwriter/director Stephan Elliott, who talks about the continued success of his drag classic; how he once had to coax Olivia Newton John to take copious amounts of cocaine; and why the wedding genre is still massively popular.

 Interview by Antonino Tati